themegrill/cenote/readme.txt

 Version: 1.2.5
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
-Tags: one-column, Right-sidebar, grid-layout, custom-background, custom-colors, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, blog, rtl-language-support
+Tags: one-column, Right-sidebar, grid-layout, custom-background, custom-colors, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, blog, rtl-language-support, e-commerce

 == Description ==
 Cenote is beautifully designed clean WordPress blog theme.
 Easy to setup and has a nice set of features that make your site stand out.
 It is suitable for personal, fashion, food, travel, business, professional, niche and any kind of blogging sites.
 Comes with various demos for various purposes, which you can easily import with the help of ThemeGrill Demo Importer plugin.